DirectRTX/Simple-Ad-Network/README.md

 First the traffic will be sent to DirectRTX.
 The automatic postback system at DirectRTX will automatically ping your system whenever traffic is purchased and your system will automatically credit it to the correct publisher's account.
 So, you'll make money by paying a percent of that money to publishers and keeping a percent for yourself.

 Additionally, you'll have options to monetize the traffic that DirectRTX doesn't purchase - which is where you can make a ton of money.
 We'll get more into those details later on in the documentation.
 Don't worry, this is all about making money :)

+## What You Need to Get Started
+Please make sure you have the following things before you get started:

+1. An account at DirectRTX:  https://directrtx.com
+2. An account at CloudFlare:  https://www.cloudflare.com
+3. A web hosting account.
+We recommend <a href="https://www.stablehost.com">StableHost</a>.